typescript-cheatsheets/utilities/README.md

 # typescript-utilities-guide

-a list of typescript helper libraries
+a list of typescript helper libraries. advanced guides in `typescript-cheatsheets` will assume knowledge of these and refer people here.

 ## Utility Types